Last Updated on

 Once you purchase one of Gravity Forms’ plans, you’ll be given a plugin file to download.

-You can upload this in your WordPress plugin section like any other plugin:
+You can upload this form plugin in your WordPress plugin section like any other plugin:

 Once installed and activated, you’ll find that there’s a new “Forms” menu option along your side menu.